PreciousChicken/blog/content/posts/forget-me-block-eth-cal.md

 This page is still draft right now (as I complete the many tasks I've shelved when completing my research), if you are looking for a more finished product, please come back later.

 The main thing I need to do is set up eth-cal-auth so that random visitors can demonstrate it; currently if I haven't personally given you access it is designed to show you an 'unauthorised' screen - which isn't very fun.
 If you would like access in the meantime please [contact me](https://www.preciouschicken.com/blog/about/).

+## Todo list

+- Smart contract: Create / confirm `admin` role in sol
+- Smart contract: Allow `admin` role to grant access to roles in sol
+- Client: Ensure admin cannot have other role
+- Client: Add `admin` class to map (already there but check)
+- Client: Add banner warning for research only, unencrypted and will be deleted
+- Smart contract: Add delete data function owner only
+- Client: Add delete data function
+- Client: Add admin back door to unauthorised page

 ## Introduction